 - Press and drain the tofu, pouring off liquid as necessary.
 This will take about 10 minutes using a tofu press.
 If pressing between plates with weights, it might take up to an hour.

-- While the oven is preheating and tofu is pressing, stir together all other ingredients into a medium-sized mixing bowl.
+- While the oven is preheating and tofu is pressing, stir together all other ingredients into a medium-large sized mixing bowl.

 - When tofu is fully pressed and drained, crumble into small pieces directly into the mixing bowl with other ingredients.
 Toss and stir to evenly coat.

 - Turn onto a silicone baking sheet – or baking sheet covered with parchment paper and put in the oven for 35-45 minutes, checking at intervals (see next instruction).